 Extractability Beats Authority

 Why?
-Because AI platforms prioritize extractability over authority at the citation stage.
+AI platforms prioritize extractability over authority at the citation stage.
 If your content is hard to parse, you lose.
 Doesn’t matter how many backlinks you have.

 This is why the Citation Engineering Framework focuses on structured data first.
 Traditional SEO second.
 The game flipped.